jbossdemocentral/dv-fuse-integration-demo/README.md

   Use case 1 - Use the JDBC component to access a virtual database
   Use case 2 - Use the SQL component to access a virtual database
-  Use case 3 - Use the Olingo component to access a virtual database (this will be added when Fuse 6.2 is released)
+  Use case 3 - Use the Olingo component to access a virtual database (this is planned for the Fuse 6.2 release)
   Use case 4 - Use the REST component to access a virtual database

 Quickstart